Open Letter to the Party: Contents

 The Open Letter was a public attack on the nature of the party bureaucracy.
 Kuroń and Modzelewski argued it formed a new elite class that worked against the interests of the Polish working-classes.
 Split over 11 chapters the text outlined a history of the bureaucratic monopolisation of the Polish state.
 According to the two authors factors which had contributed to the formation of this class included the backward economic situation of Poland, the presence of the Red Army in Poland, and the reliance on the Soviet bureaucracy itself.

 Aftermath

 Following the publication and dissemination of their Open Letter Kuroń and Modzelewski were arrested and received sentences of three and three and a half years in prison respectively.
 Three co-defendants, Kazimierz Badowski, Ludwik Hass, and Romuald Smiech, were tried and sentenced in secret.
 The latter were all members of a minor Trotskyist anti-Stalinist dissident group.

-In protest at the sentences Isaac Deutscher penned his own Open Letter To Władysław Gomułka and the Central Committee of the Polish Workers Party in which he questioned the legitimacy of the trials, the dedication of those in Gomułka‘s government to communism, as well as Gomułka‘s personal commitment to de-Stalinisation.
+In protest at the sentences Isaac Deutscher penned his own Open Letter To Władysław Gomułka and the Central Committee of the Polish United Workers Party in which he questioned the legitimacy of the trials, the dedication of those in Gomułka's government to communism, as well as Gomułka's personal commitment to de-Stalinisation.